 “Lion,” Davies said, is unique in that it is “a film that bypasses your intellect and breaks your heart open.”

-In a world that seems at time to be broken apart by divisiveness, the film is, as Davies put it, a “healing balm in a time of such anxiety,” which is exactly why, in 2017, we need this film more than ever.
+In a world that seems at time to be broken apart by divisiveness, the film is, as Davies put it, a “healing balm in a time of such anxiety,” which is exactly why we need this film more than ever.